Writing a Business Plan - Operations Strategy

 Balance Opportunity Cost with Surplus Charges

 An accurate projection of the demand for your product is key to a successful operational strategy.
 Remember to consider opportunity costs when placing an order.
 If you’re selling sweaters for $50, and you run out, every person who wanted a sweater and couldn’t get one represents a missed opportunity of $50 in revenue.
-Of course, if you order too many sweaters, you’ll be left with surplus inventory.
+If you order too many sweaters, you’ll be left with surplus inventory.

 In your business plans, offer ideas of how you will unload any surplus.
 For example, selling slow-moving items to a liquidator can bring in some additional revenue, while donating surplus goods to a nonprofit can yield a nice tax deduction.
 Both methods reduce the cost associated with maintaining the inventory, such as warehousing and handling or disposing of the items yourself.